Skip to main content

 What Is the Glymphatic System?

-The is a recently elucidated glial-dependent perivascular network that functions as the brain’s primary waste clearance pathway.
+The glymphatic system is a recently elucidated glial-dependent perivascular network that functions as the brain’s primary waste clearance pathway.
 It facilitates the exchange of cerebrospinal fluid (CSF) from the subarachnoid space with the brain’s own interstitial fluid (ISF).

 This process allows for the efficient removal of soluble proteins and metabolic waste products that accumulate in the neural parenchyma during waking hours.
 Crucially, the activity of the glymphatic system is dramatically upregulated during sleep, with clearance increasing by as much as 80-90% compared to the waking state.